Jevil36239/Jevil36239/README.md

 ```
 - I make just because of Boredom
 - There are no idiotic stupid people, Just different ways of brain thinking
+  ( Ironically depending of the situation apparently :v )
 - lu setan tq :v
 ```